ifiok1equere/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables: command lists environment variables
 5-local_variables: script that lists all local variables and environment variables, and functions
 6-create_local_variable: creates a new local variable
+7-create_global_variable: a script that creates a new global variable